a2edap/awaken-cookiecutter/{{ cookiecutter.ingest_slug }}/README.md

 The ingest takes the following layout:

-- `runner.py` –– CLI to run this pipeline on a set of input files.
+- `runner.py` –– development entry point to run this pipeline on a set of input files.
 - `mapping.py` –– Defines a mapping of filepath pattern to ingest specification so that higher level processes know which ingest and configurations to use given a set of input files.